tom-f-oconnell/pymistake/README.md

   # `pymistake`.
 See the "Configuration" section below.
 fi
 ```

+So that the above changes to `~/.bashrc` take effect, either make a new
+terminal, or run `source ~/.bashrc` in any existing terminals.

 For other shells / places you run `python`, look up instructions for how add
 directories to the `PYTHONPATH` in those environments.